vipulnaik/diet-exercise-health/notes/2021-08-28-sore-throat-after-meals.md

 strong symptoms, but for the most part I expect to avoid chillies, minimize consumption of biryani, and defer getting spinach masala dosa for a few days.

+## Update Monday August 30

+I had similar symptoms (sore throat shortly after meals) on Sunday and again on Monday.
+The intensity of symptoms was less than on Saturday.
+I also noticed a sore throat a little after exercise (not right after, maybe starting about 10 minutes after).

+I plan to continue to monitor and maintain elevated caution for a while.